gilt/kairos/README.md

     var lunchtimeFrame = new KairosTimeFrame('lunchtime')
       .setBeginsAt('lunch');

-    // This is a container to hold all three frames.
+    // This is a collection to hold all three frames.
 It allows named times to
     // be provided to all frames at once, and allows subscribers to be attached
     // in one place.
-The start method will propagate down to all three frames. var frameContainer = new KairosContainer([beforeLunchFrame, almostLunchFrame, lunchtimeFrame]) .extendNamedTimes({ 'lunch' : '2012-01-01' })
+The start method will propagate down to all three frames. var frameCollection = new KairosCollection([beforeLunchFrame, almostLunchFrame, lunchtimeFrame]) .extendNamedTimes({ 'lunch' : '2012-01-01 12:00:00' })
       .subscribe('beforeLunch/ticked', function (frame) {
         console.log('Time till lunch: ' + (frame.getRelativeDuration() * 1000 * 60) + ' minutes');
       })